 [Section 48 amended by No. 12 of 1990 s.
 33.]

-Division 2A — Retention leases for petroleum
+Division 2A — Retention leases

 [Heading inserted by No. 12 of 1990 s.
+34; amended by No. 35 of 2007 s.
 34.]

 48A.
 Application by permittee or holder of drilling reservation for lease

-(1) A permittee whose permit is in force, or, the holder of a drilling reservation whose drilling reservation is in force, in respect of a block that constitutes, or the blocks that constitute, a location may, within the application period, make an application to the Minister for the grant of a lease in respect of that block, or in respect of one or more of those blocks, as the case may be.
+(1) A permittee whose petroleum exploration permit is in force, or, the holder of a drilling reservation whose petroleum drilling reservation is in force, in respect of a block that constitutes, or the blocks that constitute, a location may, within the application period, make an application to the Minister for the grant of a petroleum retention lease in respect of that block, or in respect of one or more of those blocks, as the case may be.

+(1a) A permittee whose geothermal exploration permit is in force, or the holder of a drilling reservation whose geothermal drilling reservation is in force, in respect of a block that constitutes, or the blocks that constitute, a location may, within the application period, make an application to the Minister for the grant of a geothermal retention lease in respect of that block, or in respect of one or more of those blocks, as the case may be.

-(2) An application under subsection (1) —
+(2) An application under subsection (1) or (1a) —

 (a) shall be in accordance with an approved form;